-University guidelines on responsible professional conduct (in the Academic Staff Handbook) state that individuals assessing the work of others should base their assessments on appropriate professional criteria.
+University guidelines on responsible professional conduct state that individuals assessing the work of others should base their assessments on appropriate professional criteria.
 Due to the inherent conflicts of interest, no individual should initiate or participate in institutional or educational decisions involving a direct benefit or penalty to a person with whom that individual has or has had a sexual relationship.
-Where supervisory or student-teacher relationships exist between husband and wife, or members of a couple, whether married or not, it is the responsibility of the teacher or supervisor to alert his/her supervisor so that appropriate arrangements can be made.
+Where supervisory or student teacher relationships exist between husband and wife, or members of a couple, whether married or not, it is the responsibility of the teacher or supervisor to alert his/her supervisor so that appropriate arrangements can be made.

-§ I-110 Policy for the Provision of Reasonable Accommodations for Students with Disabilities
+§ 1-110 Policy for the Provision of Reasonable Accommodations for Students with Disabilities